Category: C

 👥 Population & Demographics

-As per the U.S. Census Bureau’s data from 2019, Clinton has a population of approximately 13,606 people.
-The town has a diverse age range, with a median age of 41.4 years.
-The racial composition of Clinton is predominantly White, accounting for about 88.5% of the population.
-The rest of the population is made up of Hispanic or Latino (10.5%), Black or African American (2.8%), Asian (2.5%), and other races.
+As per the U.S. Census Bureau’s data from 2010, Corinth had a population of approximately 2,878 people.
+The town has a diverse age range, with a median age of about 38 years.
+The population is predominantly white, with other races making up a small percentage of the population.

 🏛️ History